cellog/ion-router/README.md

 })

 // set up our router
-router(sagaMiddleware, connect, {
+createRouterStore(connect, {
   name: 'test',
   path: '/path/:required(/:optional)',
   stateToParams=...,
   paramsToState=...,
   updateState={...},
   exitParams={exitParams},
-})
+})(reducers)

 ```

 The same setup can be used on both client and server for root routes, so there is no
 need to keep the `<Routes>` and `<Route>` elements in your component tree if
 you choose to initialize on start-up.
-You should continue to use the comopnents for
+You should continue to use the components for
 dynamic routes loaded later.

 ### Explicitly changing URL